explojoe/assignment-2-cs162/README.md

 **Demos due by 11:59pm on Monday, 2/19/2017**

-The goals of this assignment is to start working with C++ classes.
+The goals of this assignment is to start working with C++ classes and class composition (the "has-a" relationship).
 Follow the directions below, and make sure your source code files (**no executable files, `.o` files, or other crufty stuff**) are committed and pushed back into your repository on GitHub to earn credit for the assignment.

 ## Go Fish game